Public Safety Power Shutoffs and Related Outages

 Two factors drove the larger de-energized area on Friday, Dec.
 19.

 First, wind conditions differed between the two days.
 On Wednesday, high winds were largely concentrated along the base of the foothills.
-On Friday, forecasts showed strong winds covering a much broader area, including the mountains and pushing farther east into Boulder.
+On Friday, forecasts showed strong winds covering a much broader area, including the mountains and pushing farther east into east Boulder.

 Wind speed is only one of several factors considered when assessing wildfire risk.
 Wind direction and angle are equally important, as both influence the force placed on power lines.
 Xcel uses detailed modeling and meteorological data to evaluate the likelihood that a line could fail under specific conditions.